qq456cvb/deblur/README.md

 # problems
 - There are some ringing and bordering effects in the estimated latent image.
 It is not clear how the author handles this.
 - In the inverse FFT for solving kernel, kernel values are not always positive (not even real) and kernel values do not sum to 1.
 How does the author handle this?
 Currently, I simply project the kernel into the valid solution manifold.
-Maybe a better solution is to introduce a langrange multiplier.
+Maybe a better solution is to introduce a Lagrange multiplier.